-It is really worthwhile to test the fabric, needle and thread together as you gain confidence with sewing denim and learn how to sew denim.
+It is really worthwhile to test the fabric, needle, and thread together as you gain confidence in sewing denim and learn how to sew denim.

-- If the denim is really thick it is advisable to turn the wheel of the machine by hand and guide the needle over the tough spots.
+- HAND TURNING - If the denim is really thick it is advisable to turn the wheel of the machine by hand and guide the needle over the tough spots.
 Then you can guide the fabric and prevent slipping and needle-breaking by holding the fabric as you guide it through the machine at the front and the back.

-Denim has been bedazzled, trimmed and turned into all kinds of creative things.
-Bags, hats, shoes and clothing just to mention a few.
-Denim lends itself to be recycled in many different ways.
+Denim has been bedazzled, trimmed, and turned into all kinds of creative things.
+Bags, hats, shoes, and clothing just to mention a few.
+Sewing denim lends itself to being recycled in many different ways.
 There is no end to the ideas for the denim sleeve of a jacket or the transformation of an old pair of jeans.
-It has to be the fabric that keeps reinventing itself and in so doing becomes true to the saying –
+It has to be the fabric that keeps reinventing itself and in so doing becomes true to the saying:

 Something old, something new, something borrowed and something blue.